 P-15M: Upgraded extended range model, with improved guidance

 and several incremental improvements.
 It was adopted in 1972.
 The

 P-15M has a maximum range of 80 km.
-Missile weight increased to 2
+This missile is larger.
+Its weight increased to

 500 kg.
 Warhead weights 513 kg.
 This missile can be fitted with